petarturukalo/micro-guitar-tuner/test/README.md

 # Intro

-There are two test programs, `assert-tests` to programmatically test the core library, and `gen-freq-mag-plots` to visualise aspects of its DSP.
+There are two test programs, `assert-tests` to programmatically test the core library, and `gen-freq-mag-plots` to generate plots to visualise aspects of its DSP.

 # Usage